 - M.A., American Studies, Michigan State University (1996)

 - A.B., Creative Writing and Social Sciences, Residential College, University of Michigan (1994)

 - US 201: Diversity in the United States

 - LIB 100: Introduction to Liberal Studies

-- LIB 320: Social Autobiography of the Civil Rights Movement
+- LIB 320: Voices of the Civil Rights Movement in the United States

 - LIB 350: The Immigrant Experience in America